ibraheem-moosa/SSDFA/readme.md

 For this command to be successful there cannot be any spaces in the names of any directory in the path of the ValidationScripts directory.
 Also you may need to **install csh and some other dependencies**.

-Once the necessary programmes are compiled you can run GAGE validation scripts by goinn into ValidationScripts directory and run
+Once the necessary programmes are compiled you can run GAGE validation scripts by going into ValidationScripts directory and run

 sh getCorrectnessStats.sh Reference_Fasta Contig_Fasta